Not even geniuses get it right the first time . . . An “entertaining” look at the failures of great inventors (Booklist)

-From Alexander Graham Bell’s six-nippled sheep to Leonardo da Vinci’s walk-on-water shoes, these ludicrous ideas and faulty designs will leave you with a smile on your face, and a new perspective on the meaning of success.
+From Alexander Graham Bell’s multi-nippled sheep to Leonardo da Vinci’s walk-on-water shoes, these ludicrous ideas and faulty designs will leave you with a smile on your face, and the reminder that even the very best of us make mistakes

 Judy Wearing is an award-winning educator and author with a PhD in biology from Oxford University.
 She works as a science education consultant and develops activities and books for children.
 This is her first popular science book.
 She lives in Newburgh, Ontario.